wmmihaa/Introduction-to-Node.js/documentation/GetStarted.md

 ###Node.js
 Browse to https://nodejs.org and download and install the latest version of Node.js.
 Once installed, you should be able to run Node by opening a command prompt/terminal and type **“node”**.
 You are now in node, and can start typing JavaScript!
 Try typing **“console.log('Hello from Node.js')”** to verify it works.
 You can exit by closing the terminal or by hitting **CTRL+C**.

+###Visual Studio Code
+Proceed by installing Visual Studio Code, which you can download from https://code.visualstudio.com/download.
+After completed, familiarize yourself with some of the [basics](. )https://code.visualstudio.com/docs/editor/codebasics).